 We are subject to extensive regulation by (1) the federal government through the U.S. Department of Education and under the Higher Education Act, (2) state regulatory bodies and (3) accrediting agencies recognized by the U.S. Secretary of Education.
+We are also regulated by the Department of Defense and the Department of Veterans Affairs.
 The regulations, standards and policies of these agencies cover the vast majority of our operations, including our educational programs, facilities, instructional and administrative staff, administrative procedures, marketing, recruiting, financial operations and financial condition.
 These regulatory requirements can also affect our ability to add new or expand existing educational programs and to change our corporate structure and ownership.